MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/trajectory_transformations.rst

 .. rubric:: Examples

-e.g. translate the coordinates of a frame:
+Translating the coordinates of a frame:

 .. code-block:: python